Robo3D/roboOctoprint/docs/configuration/config_yaml.rst

      # Whether to include a "created with OctoPrint" watermark in the generated timelapse movies
      watermark: true

+     # Whether to flip the webcam horizontally
+     flipH: false

+     # Whether to flip the webcam vertically
+     flipV: false

+     # Whether to rotate the webcam 90° counter clockwise
+     rotate90: false

      # The default timelapse settings.
      timelapse:

        # The timelapse type.
 Can be either "off", "zchange" or "timed".
 Defaults to "off"
        type: timed

-       # Additional options depending on the timelapse type.
-All timelapses take a postRoll and an fps setting.
-       options:
+       # The framerate at which to render the movie
+       fps: 25

        # The number of seconds in the rendered video to add after a finished print.
 The exact way how the
        # additional images will be recorded depends on timelapse type.
 Timed timelapses continue to
        # record just like at the beginning, so the recording will continue another
        # fps * postRoll * interval seconds.
 Zchange timelapses will take one final picture and add it fps * postRoll
        postRoll: 0

-         # The framerate at which to render the movie
-         fps: 25
+       # Additional options depending on the timelapse type.
+All timelapses take a postRoll and an fps setting.
+       options:

          # Timed timelapses only: The interval which to leave between images in seconds
          interval: 2

+         # Timed timelapses only: Whether to capture the snapshots for the post roll (true) or just copy
+         # the last captured snapshot from the print over and over again (false)
+         capturePostRoll: true

+         # ZChange timelapses only: Z-hop height during retractions to ignore for capturing snapshots
+         retractionZHop: 0.0

+     # After how many days unrendered timelapses will be deleted
+     cleanTmpAfterDays: 7